IT’S TIME TO GET YOUR VEHICLE READY FOR THE SNOW AND ICY ROADS AHEAD.

 It’s always worth taking the car to the self wash in the winter on mild days to wash off the salt build up.
-Be careful, don’t wash off the oil spraying you just got done!
-Just be careful, wet brakes tend to have less coefficient of friction, meaning they’re not going to brake as well as they would if they were dry.
+For the few dollars it will cost you at the car wash it can save you more down the road.
+Be careful, don’t wash off the oil spraying you just got done on your vehicle as part of your winter vehicle maintenance.
+Just be careful, wet brakes tend to have less coefficient of friction, meaning they’re not going to brake as well as they would if the tires were dry.

 If you or your other half aren’t particularly handy most auto service centres run a winterization package that is likely worth every penny.
-Having a good winter vehicle is better than taking risks with your life and your pocket book.
-A little bit of maintenance goes a long way to preventing some vehicle issues and can cost you less in the long run.
+Having a good winter vehicle is better than taking risks with your life and your pocket-book.
+A bit of winter vehicle maintenance goes a long way to preventing many vehicle issues and can cost you less in the long run.

 What types of winter maintenance do you perform on your vehicle?